 Use the stairs or lift to reach the upper Earth galleries, including Volcanoes and Earthquakes.

-The dramatic Volcanoes and Earthquakes gallery, previously known as The Power Within, blasts open.
+The dramatic Volcanoes and Earthquakes gallery, previously known as The Power Within, is a must-visit.

 Examine beautiful specimens, including a piece of the Moon.
 Then take the escalator up through the giant Earth sculpture made from iron, zinc and copper.